aredridel/networking-talk/talk.md

 ^ This goes from the private networks inside this room, to the building I'm guessing -- AS0 in this cases shows networks that aren't associated with backbone routing protocols.

-^ Next we go to a network by Airnetworks with AS 55158, then to Telefonica Backbone, with AS 12956, then to another part of Telefonica at AS 3352 -- it looks like two companies merged, likely, but are separately maintained networks.
+^ Next we go to a network by Airnetworks with AS 55158, then to Telefonica locally, with AS 12956, then to another part of Telefonica Backbone at AS 3352 -- two separately managed networks both by Telefonica.
 Then on to another IP that's not known to BGP, the backbone routing protocol.

 ---